 Progress will be evaluated at the midpoint of each quarter as well as at the end of each quarter.
 The school will place a student making unsatisfactory progress for the program at the end of a progress evaluation period on academic probation for the next progress evaluation period.
-If the student on academic probation achieves satisfactory progress for the subsequent progress evaluation period, but does not achieve the required grades to meet overall satisfactory progress for the program, the student may be continued on academic probation for one more progress evaluation period
+If the student on academic probation achieves satisfactory progress for the subsequent progress evaluation period, but does not achieve the required grades to meet overall satisfactory progress for the progress evaluation period